-Candidates who are self-deprecating when answering may appear to lack self-awareness.
+Candidates who are self-deprecating may appear to lack self-awareness.
 Those who seem unwilling to admit that they have faults may appear arrogant.
 Answering this question successfully is all about presenting a balanced answer.

-1. Sell your malleability
+1. Sell your adaptability

 2. Show that you are open to constructive criticism

 Did your previous manager tell you where your job performance could improve?
 Great!
 Talk about how you reflected upon that feedback, saw that it was valid, and decided to do something about it.
-Paint this as an ongoing process—as something that you are working on improving right now.
-Then describe how the process has already begun to pay dividends: for example, your productivity has increased or your teamwork has improved.
+Frame this as an ongoing process—as something that you are working on improving right now.
+Then describe how the process has already begun to pay off: for example, your productivity has increased or your teamwork has improved.

-3. You are embracing maturity
+3. Demonstrate that you are embracing maturity

 5. Keep your references in mind